 Several countries have reported that they will experience problems to regulate a commercial mixture of PentaBDE (UNEP 2007d) because most national regulations concern compounds.
 This is also valid for c-OctaBDE.
 For this reason, POPRC has recommended listing tetra- and pentabromodiphenyl ethers using specific BDE congeners as markers for enforcement purposes.
-Likewise, for c-OctaBDE, hexa- and hepta-, bromodiphenyl ether congeners could be listed and the following relevant congeners could be used as markers for enforcement: BDE153/154 (hexaBDE) and BDE175/183 (heptaBDE).
+Likewise, for c-OctaBDE, hexa-, hepta-, [octa-, and nona] bromodiphenyl ether congeners could be listed and the following relevant congeners could be used as markers for enforcement: BDE153 (hexaBDE); BDE175/183 (heptaBDE); BDE196, BDE197, [BDE203 (octaBDE); and BDE206, BDE207 (nonaBDE)].
 This has two advantages.
 First, the markers serve as precise regulatory indicators to support more efficient monitoring and control.
 Second, production and use of all components of the c-OctaBDE mixture will be prohibited in keeping with Convention objectives.